mlcommons/policies/TERMS OF USE.md

 ## Results in different submission categories must be clearly distinguished

-Comparisons between benchmarks across Available, Preview and RDI submission categories must clearly specify the category for each result.
+Comparisons between benchmarks across available, preview and RDI submission categories must clearly specify the category for each result.

 ## MLPerf allows but does not endorse combining results of benchmarks